 - Take Rest

 Studies show that rest is important for muscle recovery as it helps in the healing process (2).
 The best thing for you to do when you have a stiff neck is to rest and avoid strenuous activities.

 - Use Heat And Cold Therapy

 Studies suggest that hot and cold therapy helps in reducing inflammation and may help reduce muscle soreness (3).
+Heat helps dilate your blood vessels and increases circulation to your neck muscles to relieve stiffness.
 You can apply an ice pack or place a hot water bag on the neck to relieve some of the pain caused by the stiffness.